Found us from search engine?

-If you’re a content creator or a blogger, most of the time you’re probably using the increasingly popular Google Docs to draft your writings.
+If you’re a content creator or a blogger, most of the time you’re probably using Google Docs as the platform to draft your writings.

 Now, do you know that just like a browser add-on, there are also Google Docs add ons?

 Check out the task bar on your Google Docs page, the one right under your document title.
 That’s where the Add-ons button’s at.